-The amount of involuntary refunds will be as follows, unless otherwise provided elsewhere in this tariff and subject to applicable law:
+The amount of the Involuntary Refund will be as follows, unless otherwise provided elsewhere in this tariff and subject to applicable law:

-- a) When no portion of the trip has been made, or when due to a schedule irregularity within carrier's control the trip is interrupted and the passenger chooses to return to point of origin without completing the trip, or when flight returns to point of origin, a full refund will be issued. - b) When a portion of the trip has been made and the passenger elects to continue to destination by travel not arranged by carrier, the amount of refund of the unused portion will be prorated based on mileage. - c) When a schedule irregularity within carrier's control results in the passenger travelling in a lower class of service than that purchased: - i.
+- a) Air Canada will refund the unused portion of the ticket or, if passenger is not at point of origin, refund the ticket and provide passenger with a confirmed reservation back to the point of origin that accommodates passenger's needs.
+When a portion of the trip has been made and the passenger elects to continue to destination by travel not arranged by carrier, the amount of refund of the unused portion will be prorated based on mileage. - b) When a schedule irregularity within carrier's control results in the passenger travelling in a lower class of service than that purchased:

+- i.
 If the passenger is notified of the change of class of service more than 7 days prior to departure, Air Canada will refund the fare difference, if any; - ii.
 If the passenger is notified of the change of class of service 7 days prior to departure or less, Air Canada will refund the passenger as follows:

 Original Class Class Travelled

 Premium Economy/

 Business Premium Rouge Economy

+Lie-flat surcharge

-Lie-flat surcharge (\$315) or 50% of base fare for affected
+Lie-flat surcharge (\$315) or (\$315) + 50% of base

+50% of base fare for affected fare for affected

 coupon (whichever is coupon

 Signature class Lie-flat surcharge (\$315) higher)

 50% of base fare for

 Business class N/A N/A affected coupon

 Premium Economy/ 50% of base fare for

 Premium Rouge N/A N/A affected coupon

-d) Refund can only be determined once travel is completed, and the appropriate class of service has been provided.
+c) Refund can only be determined once travel is completed, and the appropriate class of service has been provided.